We are an academical non-selective school and our goal is to ensure that all of our pupils achieve excellence that is beyond their expectations.

 MODERN FOREIGN LANGUAGES (FRENCH AND SPANISH)

 This course focuses on developing candidates’ interest and skills in making music individually and in groups, along with enabling them to evaluate their own and others’ music.
-Students will study a piece, which is in their capabilities and genre of their choice, in which their instrument plays a significant part.
+Pupils will study a piece, which is in their capabilities and genre of their choice, in which their instrument plays a significant part.

-The IGCSE Physics course will teach students to apply the principles and concepts of physics in a practical manner, using experimental and safe laboratory techniques.
+The IGCSE Physics course will teach pupils to apply the principles and concepts of physics in a practical manner, using experimental and safe laboratory techniques.
 Topics in this course include: Forces and Motion, Electricity, Radioactivity and Astrophysics.